Executive Editorial

 • CUP Girls invited to US Soccer Local Talent ID Center October 22nd in Cincinnati: Angelica Alzugaray, Arianna Taylor, Aubri Hopkins, Claire Young, Jerzie Mckay, Isabel Cullum, Lucy Nieman, Matilda Miller

-CUP U19B MLS Next HG enjoyed a special event as they Senior Night at Northern Kentucky University on September 26th.
+CUP U19B MLS Next HG enjoyed a special event at their Senior Night at Northern Kentucky University on September 26th.

 A huge thank you to all the volunteers who worked hard to make it possible, and to Sporting Lexington for providing great competition.